Hattie Lloyd 12/09/22

 Details: 24 York Way N1 9AA | Book here

 The Queen’s Head is where the old meets the new.
 A tiny, traditional Victorian pub meets the modern beer scene.
 Owned by the same group who own craft cathedral Mother Kelly’s, expect an eclectic selection of brews from the UK and beyond that rotates seasonally.
 Also featured is a long whiskey selection, complete with flavour notes so that you don’t get any peaty or smoky surprises.

 Last train dash time: 7 minutes.

-Part of the impressive Granary Square, The Lighterman is the sleekest and bougiest place on the list.
+Part of the impressive Granary Square, The Lighterman is the sleekest and bougiest of King Cross pubs.
 It’s more ‘gastro’ than ‘pub’.
-In fact, the three storey, open plan Art Deco dining room is not at all reminiscent of a pub, except for the bar at one end.
+In fact, the three storey, open plan retro dining room is not at all reminiscent of a pub, except for the bar at one end.
 The focus is on food, and you can expect upmarket British plates such as a 45-day dry-aged Dexter beef burger or yellowfin tuna steak.
 Panoramic views over Granary Square, and a canal side outdoor area make this the most picturesque choice.